mitsoe/ionic2-fusebox/README.md

 #### Setup & run
 * `npm install`
-* `Because of an issue with index.html and icons we first need to run the gulp task : run gulp in cmd`
+* `Because of an issue with icons we first need to run the gulp task : run gulp in cmd`
 * `npm start`

 #### External module